djones36/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-    the forEach method is when you are creating a loop of a function to apply on an array.
-The Map method
+    the forEach method is when you are creating a loop that applies a function onetime to each array element.
+The .map method applies a function to each array elmenent and creates a new array from the results.

 2. What is the difference between a function and a method?

+A method is when a function is held by an object or class.
+A function is independent of an object or class.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.